Jheesbrough/VeriCred/README.md

 <!-- Image -->
 ![VeriCred](/public/office.jpg)

-Welcome to VeriCred, a platform designed to empower your hiring process with AI-assisted employability scores.
+Vericred is a fictional company that specilises in a hiring process with AI-assisted employability scores.
 Our goal is to provide accurate, secure, and fast employability scores to help you make informed hiring decisions.

+> [!IMPORTANT]
+> This is a fictional project created as part of my project to 'build the [Torment Nexus](https://x.com/AlexBlechman/status/1457842724128833538?lang=en)'.
+The concept of a hiring system based on social scoring determined by AI is meant as a warning against the usage of AI in hiring processes, not a recommendation.

 ## Features